ElectroTechnique/electrotechnique.github.io/README.md

 See a [Youtube demo](https://youtu.be/ymccocF6hTs)

 # Latest News
+**20th May 2020** - The first few PCB sets have sold out on Tindie.
+I'm working on changing the main PCB for Teensy 4.1, which has just been released.
+In the short term, this will offer more polyphony (16 is probably enough!) and quicker note on response.
+I also want to implement 'pick up' when changing thr controls, which starts to change the value when the control matches the current patch value (this prevents jumps when adjusting the control.)
+Also I've been asked to consider including MIDI Thru, which is easy to add and another option.

+Really, I'm also waiting for the first buyers to build it and report back.
+I'm probably going to include the display with the PCBs next time - this will be about $3 extra, just to ensure that you can build it without getting the wrong display and having to make code changes.
+We'll see what happens, but I've played with TSynth every day for months, it's switched on for several hours at a time and it's stable and sounds great.

 **16th May 2020** - Shipping from Korea to various countries is limited at the moment, see the list on the Tindie page.

 **14th May 2020** - The PCB and front panels are now available to buy on Tindie.